Policy

 CONSERVING GRASSLANDS (2:29) This legislation would have a lasting impact for countries like Mongolia.
 Mongolia's grasslands are one of the planet’s most threatened ecosystems.
 They protect vital wildlife habitat and support over 200,000 nomadic families.

-This legislation would have a lasting, on-the-ground impact on Indigenous communities including Mongolia's nomadic herders.
+This legislation would have a lasting, on-the-ground impact on Indigenous communities and our most threatened landscapes.

 Mongolia’s grasslands are one of the planet’s most threatened ecosystems.
 Covering an area three times the size of California, they provide a rare refuge for native wildlife, such as snow leopards, argali sheep, gazelles and saiga—a critically endangered antelope.
 These grasslands also represent the world’s ninth largest peatlands, a major source for the capture, removal and storage of carbon.